Scots College (Sydney): Pipes and drums

-Sport

-Sport has traditionally played a large role in the college and is an important part of the curriculum.
-The college competes in the AAGPS competition and has had notable success across a number of sports.
-Students must play at least one sport in summer and one in winter.

-One of the most participated and prestigious sports in the School is Rugby Union however basketball is not far behind.
-In some years the opens ages bracket has reached down to ten XVs teams.
-Winning in a total of 11 1st XV premierships in the AAGPS competition, which is the 4th the highest amount of premierships attained out of all the GPS schools.

 House system

 Like most Australian schools, The Scots College uses a house system.
 Scots has 13 student houses, of which 5 are boarding houses.
 Each year the houses participate in multiple academic and sporting competitions, spread across the school year, and are awarded points according to their placings.
 This point system determines the winner of the House Championship each year (announced at a final assembly).
 The day boy houses contain between 90 and 95 students each, whilst the boarding houses have between 50 and 65.

 The school's thirteen houses are as follows:

 Notable alumni

 Former students of The Scots College are known as Old Boys, or alternatively Old Scotsmen, and may elect to join the school's alumni association, The Scots College Old Boys' Union (OBU).
 The OBU was formed in 1900, and today supports the school with financial assistance, while working to facilitate communication and interaction between the College and its Old Boys through events and activities, such as alumni and sporting reunions.
 Reunions are also held in various states of Australia and overseas.